 The first weekend of Coachella 2015 was jam-packed with a wide-range of artists covering several different genres of music, from rock to punk to country and nearly everything in between.

 And more often than not, bands were playing their Fender gear, bringing a lot of interesting instruments to the stage.

-Although there were some arguments over which to pick, we’ve compiled a list of five Fender guitars that stood out from the pack, rare and eye-catching pieces that require a closer look.
+Although there were some arguments over which to pick, we’ve compiled a list of five Fender guitars that stood out from the pack, rare and eye-catching pieces with some added info!

 It was an early set for Ghost of a Saber Tooth Tiger on Friday – the first of the day at Coachella’s Outdoor Theatre – and guitarist Robbie Mangano rocked out on his red flame top Stratocaster with a rosewood fingerboard.
 It was such a beautiful instrument that it shined brightly amid the afternoon sun.

 The War on Drugs frontman Adam Granduciel pulled out an amazing Japanese 12-string Stratocaster midway through his band’s soaring Friday set.